ada/ng-engine/README.md

 # Introduction
-NGEngine is an exmperimental test engine written in .Net capable of running test sequenses in sequence or in parallel.
+NGEngine is an exmperimental test engine console application written in .Net capable of running test sequenses in sequence or in parallel.

 The following step types are supported:
 - Boolean